q5sys/guides/ZFS-convert-single-disk-install-into-mirror/README.md

-### Turn a 1-Disk ZFS Root-Pool Into a 2-Disk Mirrored Root-Pool
+### Convert a 1-Disk ZFS Root-Pool Into a 2-Disk Mirrored Root-Pool

 #### Preface: